Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 The risk of a baby being born with NAS depends on the type of drugs used and the amount of exposure the baby has had to the drugs.
 Babies born with NAS are at an increased risk of long-term health problems, such as developmental and learning problems.
 In addition, babies born with NAS may also have an increased risk of Sudden Infant Death Syndrome (SIDS).

-Read More: What Does the Drug Molly Do?
+Read More: What is Drug Diversion?

 Parents of babies born with NAS may also face a variety of challenges, such as difficulties in feeding and sleeping, as well as difficulty bonding with their baby.
 In addition, long-term treatment may be needed for babies born with NAS, which can be costly and time-consuming.